 Prof. Motojima continued to direct the LHD program until April 2003, when he became Director-General of NIFS, crowning nearly twenty years spent within the Institute.
 During his tenure as NIFS Director-General from 2003-2009, he also served as Executive Director and Executive Board Member of the inter-university research institute in natural sciences NINS.

 In September 2011, Mr. Motojima was honoured with the title of Docteur Honoris Causa, one of France's most prestigious academic distinctions, by the University of Provence in Marseille, France for his work on fusion.
+This distinction was followed by an honorary degree from the Ghent University in Belgium in March 2012 and from the Graduate University for Advanced Studies of Japan (Sokendai) in June 2013.

 Prof. Motojima has followed the ITER project since its inception, and has been a member of the ITER Council since 2007.